intelligence is being vastly amplified by AI

 10% of the world's population living on coastlines, hundreds of millions

 have been forced to migrate.
-However, disruption of inland food and

-are exploiting this, by offering a new means of living which does away
+While many citizens have abandoned their homelands, the richest have a new means of living which does away

 with national boundaries altogether.
 This comes in the form of floating,